 The most common rapid chargers in the UK are 50kW units, with thousands dotted around the network.
 A Volkswagen ID.3 48kWh will take around 45 minutes to charge from 10 to 80 percent with one of these.
 Finally, we have what are called destination posts.
 They're often found in public car parks, supermarkets and workplaces.
 You'd usually use one of these points if you're planning to be away from your car for a few hours.
 So if you're at work or doing a spot of retail therapy, these are perfect.
 These use an AC connector, so make sure you have your cables with you.

-Rapid chargers like these new 350kW units at the Electric Highway charging hub on the M6 can recharge your electric car within minutes
+East-to-use rapid chargers like these new 175kW units at the Shell Recharge hub in London can recharge your electric car within minutes